Retired police officer, church elder, dies of complications of covid-19

 Heatley had lived in the District when he started his policing career, but he and Diane moved to Prince George’s to raise their four children.
 He moved back to the District about four years ago.

-Robert Heatley said he and his father did landscaping on the side.
+The younger Heatley said he and his father did landscaping on the side.

 “He was tough for a good reason,” his son said.